maghoff/cargo-license-hound/README.md

 It prints out a compact JSON report of its findings.
 It is best to store this to a file for further processing.

+The report is a list of JSON objects, one for each dependency.
+Each entry includes some metadata as well as a `"conclusion"`, which details the license findings.

 ----